-Perhaps it is not surprising that you turn to nature for drawing inspirations for your work, nature after all is the greatest innovator.
+Perhaps it is not surprising that you turn to nature for drawing inspirations for your work, nature, after all, is the greatest innovator.
 But the elements you look into, for example, fractals, and infuse them into your ceramic sculptures are quite unique.
-Tell us something about your love of fractals and geometric shapes inspired from nature.
+Tell us something about your love of fractals and geometric shapes inspired by nature.

 My work combines regular geometry and pattern with the characteristics of irregular patterns and forms from nature.

 I try to convey the energy of living forms in my work.
-All living organisms have a pre-determined form because of their genetics / DNA but it is life that causes the variations to the form.
+All living organisms have a pre-determined form because of their genetics / DNA but it is the life that causes the variations in the form.
 The form that I refer to is both physical and psychological.

 I suppose it is the evolution of the living form that really interests me and the evidence of the events of the life lived which leave their marks.